 Blade Grinders for Turkish Coffee

 I know, blade grinders get slammed a lot on the Internet, and almost all of the experts are telling you that you shouldn’t even consider buying one.
-But for Turkish coffee they might be the cheap acceptable solution.
-In fact I have been using them since ever for preparing my black, muddy concoction.
-I have my roots in the Eastern Europe, and I remember pre-ground coffee by the 100 grams.
+But for Turkish coffee, they might be the cheap acceptable solution.
+In fact, I have been using them since ever for preparing my black, muddy concoction.
+I have my roots in Eastern Europe, and I remember pre-ground coffee by the 100 grams.
 The blade grinder was used for grinding the special coffee we would get in the Christmas package from our relatives in the West.
 Yes, I still use a blade grinder for Turkish, and my coffee is great, and I will share with you my tricks.

 I have a decent home burr grinder, (a Capresso Infinity), which I use for pre-grinding.
 I set the grind size to Turkish, and grind my coffee.
-Now this coffee is not the right size, is way to coarse for an authentic delicious Turkish coffee, so I take it and put it in the blade grinder.
+Now this coffee is not the right size, is way too coarse for an authentic delicious Turkish coffee, so I take it and put it in the blade grinder.
 Yes, everything that’s said about blade coffee mills is right, they overheat the beans, and they grind unevenly.
-However, with my techniques these two inconveniences can be avoided.
+However, with my technique, these two inconveniences can be avoided.
 The pulse technique will allow coffee to cool down between pulse cycles, so make sure you only grind for short periods of time.
 The time will vary from machine to machine.
 The other trick is to mix the ground coffee in the machine.
 The reason is that ground coffee sticks to the walls and the bottom of the machine, and the blade will only hit a small portion of it turning that into powder.
-When you mix into it you will allow coffee to cool down, and will allow a more even grind.
+When you mix into it you will allow coffee to cool down and will allow a more even grind.

 If you don’t have a burr grinder, you can still use the blade one alone, it’s just going to take longer.
 You start the process from beans and stop from time to time to mix.
 The finer the coffee gets the more often you need to stop, because it heats up faster.